 Once again, I (more...)

-This is THE MySQL performance book.
+MySQL performance book.
 Period!

 I've been doing lately quite many database clustering implementations; Oracle RAC and since we have many MySQL instances in production, had to find a good way to make MySQL instances highly available also.